SegFaulty/RestInCloud/src/Ric/Dumper/README.md

 	dumper restore {resource} {sourceFilePath}

-if targetFilePath is omitted, the content is piped to stdout
+if targetFilePath is omitted or `STDOUT`, the content is piped to stdout

 ## Resource